werl/OilCraft/README.md

 A longer term plan is to create a way of making renewable "oil" but that's quite a ways off.

 ## Currently working
-Refinery is mostly working, but you currently can only use it manually.
+Refinery is mostly working, but siddedness is only editable through the code or NBT

 ## Liscence
 This mod is liscenced under the MIT Liscence.